TransmitSecurity/ciam-expressjs-vanilla-samples/password-authentication-drs/README.md

 When a user performs the `Transaction` action, a recommendation and risk score will be displayed to allow the front end client make a real time decision of whether to add friction or remove friction to this user's experience.

+Actions and recommendations can be seen in the Admin-portal under `Detection and Response > Recommendations` [link](https://portal.identity.security/risk/timeline)